 Head, Radcliffe Department of Medicine

 The Radcliffe Department of Medicine is committed to eliminating bullying and harassment and has developed some guidance to raise awareness of what constitutes bullying behaviour, highlight the roles of RDM’s harassment advisors, and promote the support services available to staff and students.
 Find out more about our sources of support

-Anti-bullying and harassment training is mandated for all staff within RDM and should be completed either on-line or via face-to-face training sessions when available.
+Anti-bullying and harassment training is mandated for all staff within RDM and should be completed on-line.
 Training is valid for three years.